Hebrew Insights into Parashat Va’yishlach – B’resheet (Genesis): 32:3 -ch.36 with Hebrew Tools for Everyday Use

 populace.
 In 34:21 the root sh.l.m comes up again, when Cha’mor (Hamor) and his

 son Sh'chem attempt to talk the town folk into being circumcised.
-Among some of
+Included in what

-what they said about Ya'acov and his family was the following: "these
+they said about Ya'acov and his family were also the following words:

-with good intentions, undivided.”
-We soon learn that nothing could be further
+hearted, with good intentions, undivided.”
+We soon learn that nothing could be

 In chapter 35:1 Elohim tells Ya'acov to "rise ("kum") and go to Bet-El… and make an altar there to Elohim, who appeared before you…."
 Last week we noted that Ya'acov's call to "rise up" started sounding when he first found himself in the "makom" (place) which he named Bet-El (ref 28:19).
 Now, having completed a full cycle, Ya'acov is to go back there and continue to "rise up."
 Truly, from that point Ya'acov's on going maturation process becomes evident.
 First, he orders his family to "put away the foreign gods which are among you…" (v.
 2).
 In last week's Parasha (31:32b etc.) we saw that Ya'acov's household was not free of idolatry, indeed the ‘man about the house’ seemed to tolerate that state of affairs - but not so now!
 After all the foreign idols and the earrings were gathered, Ya'acov buried them under the "ela," the terebinth tree (v.4).
 This small tree, along with the "alon" (“oak”) share the root "el," pointing to strength, and hence "el” - "god," which has been surfacing often in these narratives about Ya'acov.
 In fact, in these Parashot (plural for Parasha) the title "Elohim" (plural of "el"), rather than YHVH, seems to be more prevalent.
 In verse 8 of our passage, Rivka's nurse D'vora (Deborah) dies and is buried under the "alon," and thus the place was named Alon Ba'chut ("oak of weeping").
 Many other place names bear titles connected to the oak tree (Elon Moreh, Eloney - "oaks of…" - Mamreh etc.), which is an indigenous tree and is known for its strength and rejuvenation ability.
 The oak and the teberinth have both remained symbols of strength and durability, and as such the remnant of the Nation is compared to them in Yishayahu (Isaiah) 6:13: "Yet there will be a tenth portion… and it will again burn, like a terebinth or an oak whose stump remains when it is felled…." (italics added).